 social intelligence (intuition, teamwork, persuasion, situational adaptability, perceptiveness, caring for others)

 Given that, tasks that involve information collection and processing or the performance of physical activities and operating machinery in predictable physical environments will be more vulnerable to new digital technologies.
-These activities are prevalent in many middle-skill roles—including office administration, construction, maintenance, repair, production, and transportation, and the low-wage, manual-intensive areas of food preparation and agricultural activities.
+These activities are prevalent in many middle-skill roles—including office administration, construction, maintenance, repair, production, and transportation, and the low-wage manual-intensive areas of food preparation and agricultural activities.

 Activities that seem relatively secure, by contrast, include: the management and development of people; applying expertise to decision making, planning and creative tasks; interfacing with people; and the performance of physical activities and operating machinery in unpredictable physical environments.
-These activities are most prominent in highly skilled management, professional, and technical roles; high, middle and low skilled roles involving health and personal care or interacting with others; and low skilled roles that involve cleaning and protective services.
-To illustrate, Table X below displays some representative occupations and their associated task-level automation potential from McKinsey as utilized by this report, average wages, and educational requirements.
+These activities are most prominent in highly skilled management, professional, and technical roles; high, middle and low-skilled roles involving health and personal care or interacting with others; and low-skilled roles that involve cleaning and protective services.
+Table X below displays some representative occupations and their associated task-level automation potential from McKinsey as utilized by this report, average wages, and educational requirements.